theclyron/lynxblog/README.md

 # Lynxmic Blog

-This is the source code for the [Jekyll-powered Lynxmic Blog](https://lynxmic.github.io).
+This is the source code for the [Lynxmic Blog](https://lynxmic.github.io/blog).
 Feel free to contribute (e.g. for fixing typos or generally any errors you may encounter browsing through the blog).